Nico15037/fancy-discord-github-commits/README.md

 https://github.com/WolfNT90
 he showed me this and made a little tutorial (thank you)
 deleted it the server it was in (unfortunate)
-but hey I still refigured it out and made this tutorial (yippee)
+but hey I still refigured it out and made this new tutorial (yippee)

 https://github.com/Sniddl + everyone who worked on this
 they actually made the workflow action
-this repo I made is basically just an in-depth tutorial for every step of actually using it
+this repository I made is basically just an example + step-by-step guide for people who don't know any of this

 https://github.com/Nico15037
 holy shit that's me